“Farrah’s back,” I said at brunch. “She seems to like mornings.”

 This set me off in a long giggling fit I couldn’t stop.
 “Oh my god, I have a schizophrenia tamagotchi.”

 In keeping with that nineties kid theme (though a friend did recall the game I’d mentioned, on a different platform), I later described Farrrah with a comparison to the golden retriever puppies in Lisa Frank products.
-She wasn’t very cartoony, if a little poorly rendered, but it gave a quick image translated to a more realistic looking hallucination, the chubby, fluffy golden retriever puppy with a sleepy expression.
+She wasn’t very cartoony, if a little poorly rendered, but it gave a quick image translated to a more realistic looking hallucination, the chubby, fluffy golden retriever puppy.

 Like some recent others, I could feel her, but she simultaneously appeared several feet away.
 Still getting used to the tactile hallucinations, it was interesting to note the disconnect.
 The very occasional auditory hallucination of a yip or growl did seem in line though.